QuentinRousseau/WorthCalendar_backend/README.md

-# WorthCalendar : Professional Tools plateform to improve your appointments and management !
+# (In Progress) WorthCalendar : Professional Tools plateform to improve your appointments and management !

 This tool is to discover a new language / Framework.
 It is in Laravel 11 for Backend/API and VueJs for the Frontend.